belastingdienst/opr-paas/docs/user-guide/basic-usage.md

 ### Adding extra application namespaces

-It is possible to define a list of extra namespaces to be created within the PAAS.
+It is possible to define a list of extra namespaces to be created within the Paas.
 These can be used for various purposes like dev, test and prod or for example a team member's personal test.

-These namespaces count towards the global quota requested by the PAAS.
+These namespaces count towards the global quota requested by the Paas.

 Example:
 ```yaml